Nanny Taxes & Payroll in in Washington, D.C.

 Pay Transparency

-The pay range in a job posting for a household employee must include the minimum and maximum projected hourly pay that an employer, in good faith, believes at the time of the posting they would pay for the advertised job.
+The pay range in a job posting for a household employee must include the minimum and maximum projected hourly pay that an employer, in good faith, believes they would pay for the advertised job at the time of posting.

 In limiting the ability to use an applicant’s wage history, the law prohibits household employers from: